rks101/eglinux/README.md

 ## Getting help on-system

 What do I do if I do not know commands or their options and arguments?
-- Command has a name, options, and/or arguments.
+- Remember: Command has got a name, options, and/or arguments.
 - There are plain-text on-screen manuals about Linux built-ins and commands.
 - There is a **man** I know who can help, and he tells us from the most reliable sources.
+- These on-screen manuals or man pages are the closest to what one can get as cursor-sensitive help on the system!
-- (While I am not around,) Always ask **man**, using:
+- (While I am not around,) Always ask **man**, using man followed by command, built-in, or keyword:
 ```
 man man
 man ls